 By Abhishek Singh and Ramesh Mani

-- The algorithm identifies the SSRF in the code during the invocation of the functions which opens URL.
-With each detected exploitation attempt by a threat actor, the vulnerable code path automatically gets detected.
+Figure 4.0 Detection of OS Command.
+The algorithm identifies the injection vulnerability in the code during the invocation of the program execution functions.
+With each detected exploitation attempt, the vulnerable code path also gets detected.
 This automatic identification of the vulnerable part of the code will aid to patch the code preventing further exploitation.